awslabs/aws-greengrass-labs-iot-pubsub-sdk-for-python/docs/architecture-and-developer-guide.md

 ## Main Module

-The final piece of the AWS Greengrass Application framework is the main module.
+The final piece of the AWS Greengrass IoT PubSub framework is the main module.
 This is called on component boot-up (as nominated by the template component recipe).
 The Main module provides the PubSub message callback and message processing and routing functions.
 In a larger production application, you may choose to separate message routers and processors completely or for groups of related functions to an external module.

 ### Main Application Workflows
 The Main module offers two application workflows.
 The first, is the main process loop that is called after initialisation is complete.
 This is the **service_loop** function and is where the component process is held up with a slow loop and where any application logic for the component should be managed from.